gorgias/gorgias-webflow/README.md

 - improve/{{what's-your-update}} --> e.g. improve/readme-purge

-## Expertiments (WIP)
+## Expertiments and A/B testing
+We run A/B testing our our website to learn and improve website performances.
 We use posthog.com to run experiments.
-The script /js/posthog.js is loaded in the head of the webflow (from webflow admin backend) end is embeded in segment.com snippet.
+The script /js/posthog.js is loaded in the head of the webflow (from webflow admin backoffice) end is embeded in segment.com snippet in order to avoid any tracking or flicker issue.

-In case of adblocker installed on visitor browser, segment snippet won't load.
-It also means posthog script won't log.
+That being said - if adblockers are installed on a a visitor browser, there is a risk for Segment snippet to not load.
+In that case, it also means posthog script won't log.
-To prevent unexpected issue on the frontend interface, sometimes you will have to create function to update the DOM in order to fit with the default behavior in case of ad blocker because your XP won't work.
+Depending of the A/B testing purposes, it can create unexpected issue on the frontend.
+To by path this issue, we have created /js/experiments.js.
+This is where you will create functions that will handle the default behavior (so in case of the ads-blocker is triggers)
-Because /js/posthog.js won't be loaded, we created /js/experiments.js.
-You can create functions that will make sure the default behavior of your experiment is triggered
-E.g.: customer logos are by default hidden on webflow.
+E.g.: We have a list of customer logos hidden by default in webflow.
 A posthog experiment display only a few of them.
 If the adblocker is detected, then the posthog experiment won't load customer logos.
-To by pass this, we have created a function in /js/experiments that will display default logos after 3 seconds in case no logos have been displayed by the posthog scripts.
+To bypass this, we have created a function in /js/experiments that will display default logos after 3 seconds in case no logos have been displayed by the posthog scripts.